-So that way I’m not throwing hot coals with ashes into my ash bucket.
+That way I’m not throwing hot coals with ashes into my ash bucket.
 Nor are they ending up on my garden (because that is what we do with our wood ashes.)

-Which means, you need to empty your ash box regularly so it doesn’t overflow.
+This means you need to empty your ash box regularly so it doesn’t overflow.

 However, when you are cleaning out your stove you definitely need to empty it.
 That way everything on the wood stove is fresh and ready to start again.